Doctor Who Unbound: Background

 In Exile, Arabella Weir plays a female incarnation of the Doctor.
 American alternative weekly Houston Presss Jef Rouner described her portrayal as "one of the most melancholy of all the Doctors."
 Other actors who played the Doctor included Geoffrey Bayldon, David Collings, Derek Jacobi, and David Warner.

 Sympathy for the Devil features UNIT during the transfer of sovereignty over Hong Kong in 1997.
 David Warner played an alternate Third Doctor in the story, which also saw Nicholas Courtney play an alternate version of The Brigadier and Mark Gatiss play an alternate version of The Master.
 Warner and Courtney reprised their roles for the eighth story in the range, Masters of War.
 In 2016, Warner and Gatiss reprised their roles as the Doctor and the Master respectively for The New Adventures of Bernice Summerfield audio drama series: The Unbound Universe and its sequel Ruler of the Universe in 2017.
 After being pulled from the Unbound universe into the regular continuity of the Doctor Who universe, both characters have made ongoing appearances in various Big Finish ranges.

 In February 2022, after a 14-year hiatus, Big Finish Productions announced the return of Unbound.
-Two boxsets, compromising of 3 stories in each, feature Colin Baker as an alternate Warrior Doctor known as "The Doctor of War" in a universe where the Fourth Doctor made the ultimate decision on Skaro, destroying the Daleks and showing how events may have unfolded after that fateful decision was made.
+Two boxsets, comprising 3 stories each, feature Colin Baker as an alternate warrior Doctor known as "The Doctor of War" in a universe where the Fourth Doctor made the ultimate decision on Skaro, destroying the Daleks, and showing how events may have unfolded after that fateful decision was made.
 These boxsets were announced to be released in April and September 2022 respectively.

 On 28 September 2022, Big Finish re-released the original first 8 stories in a download boxset titled Doctor Who: Unbound: 1-8 Collected.